-I was recently featured on the BodyMatters Blog, Five Tips from Six Experts: Surviving Christmas & New Years Without Dieting
+I was recently featured on the BodyMatters Blog, Surviving Christmas & New Years Without Dieting: Five Tips from Six Experts

-As a psychotherapist and counsellor on the Northern Beaches of Sydney who specialises in women’s emotional, psychological and spiritual health and well-being with a particular interest in eating disorders, disordered eating and other food, weight and body image concerns, I have come to realise that that dieting is often an attempt to fix something that has never been broken.
-Here are my 6 tips shared in the BodyMatters Christmas and New Year’s blog.
+As a psychotherapist, counsellor & coach on the Northern Beaches of Sydney who specialises in women’s health and well-being with a particular interest in eating disorders, disordered eating and other food, weight and body image concerns, I have come to realise that that dieting is an attempt to fix something that has never been broken.
+Here are my 6 tips for surviving Christmas and New Years without dieting, shared on the BodyMatters blog.

 1.It’s important to remember that your precious body is the home for your soul; the part of you that is whole and unbroken.
 Instead of dieting, whatever your soul calls for, nourish that!

 2.The focus must be on health and not size.
 When I work with women to help them stop their chronic dieting, I start by making sure they are including all food groups and that they are getting a good macronutrient balance.
 I also ask them to include foods into their day that they find pleasurable – otherwise they end up bingeing on those foods and they end up feeling shame and like a failure.
 Changing our thinking around food and weight can be challenging especially when there are so many food rules out there: for example, ‘carbs and fats are bad’.
 There is no such thing as good or bad (this in psychology is known as black and white thinking), food is just food and besides, it’s not just about what we eat but why, when and how we eat.